-Once the Committee makes a decision on penalty the Secretary will inform the member of the decision and on the right to make any further submission they think appropriate and/or to address the Committee at a Meeting scheduled for between 14 and 28 days after the member has been informed of the decision.
-The member has the right to decide not to respond or to respond to this invitation.
+Once the Committee makes a decision on penalty the Secretary will inform the member of the decision and of the right to make any further submissions they think appropriate and/or to address the Committee at a Meeting scheduled for between 14 and 28 days after the member has been informed of the decision.
+The member has the right to decide not to respond to this invitation.